 Grandmother would often comment that we could have six people at the supper table and only five or six legs under it.

 During the depression years, it wasn’t uncommon to accept payment in barrels of potatoes, apples or peaches.
 A patient from Maine even crossed the border with a 12-gauge pump shotgun under the hood of his car in exchange for a new limb.
-It is still my dad’s favorite gun!
+It is still my dad’s favourite gun!

 Prostheses were made with materials such as willow wood and leather, and took many man-hours to fabricate.